bilal3005/geneprediction-tp/README.md

 ![Venn comparison](images/jVenn_chart.png)

 This exercise highlights that an SD-centric heuristic alone cannot recover all true genes.
 Nevertheless, it can reveal a subset of genes missed by more complex pipelines such as Prodigal, illustrating complementary strengths across methods.

-## Contact

-If you have any questions or need additional information, feel free to reach out via email: bilal.delikaya@etu.u-paris.fr